Return Prediction for Mean-Variance Portfolio Selection: How Decision-Focused Learning Shapes Forecasting Models: Experiment

-In this study, we focus on how the prediction of expected returns $\mu$ changes when DFL is implemented for MVO.
-That is, for covariances, we use sample covariance matrix $\hat{\Sigma}$ calculated using historical data.
+\textbf{DFL Loss for MVO.} In this study, we focus on how the prediction of expected returns $\mu$ changes when DFL is implemented for MVO.
+That is, for covariances, we use the sample covariance matrix $\hat{\Sigma}$ calculated using historical data.
 We define the DFL loss for MVO based on the regret loss defined in Eq. \ref{eq:regret} as follows:

 A machine learning model $F_{\theta}$ generates $\hat{\mu}$, the `predicted' expected return.
 The goal is to train the model $F_{\theta}$ in such a way that it minimizes the difference between the objective value obtained with the prediction $\hat{\mu}$ and the objective value obtained with the ground truth $\mu^*$.